PascalCorpsman/Examples/README.md

 ## Overview
 ![](Overview.png)

+## Details
+### Mapviewer:
+Include Google maps into your own application using OpenGL as render engine.
+Chaches maptiles on local drive for offline use.

 ## Dependencies
 Some examples may have dependencies to external libraries here is the collection where to find and download this libraries (as they are not part of this repository):